triorph/sudoku_solver.rs/README.md

 - For a given horizontal, vertical or block component, if a number can only be assigned in one place (but it still has multiple other possibilities) then this is the actual place it must go.

+# To do

+- I've done some minor optimisations, but I suspect the "rebuilding the reduce graph every time" could easily do with some caching.
+- I have still somehow avoided doing async stuff in rust, despite it supposed to be giving you "Fearless concurrency".
+The splitting seems like a good place to try that.